syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/Rotator/Data-Binding.md

 Essential Studio for ASP.NET MVC Mobile Rotator provides support for data binding.
 Data binding provides a simple and consistent way for applications to present and interact with data.
 Elements can be bound to data from a variety of data sources.

-Using DataBinding property you can enable the databinding and DataSource is used to get the datasource that holds the Rotator items.
+DataSource is used to get the datasource that holds the Rotator items.
 Refer to the following code example.

 {% highlight html %}